vatadepalli/insights-autofill/README.md

 Install node.
 Clone the directory to a local folder & cd into it.

-Run this command just once
+Run this command just once.
 $ npm install